-Choosing the components that go into your solar system is a crucial decision and may mean the difference between having a reliable system that makes a real contribution to reducing your living costs for years to come and having a lemon on your roof that causes nothing but headaches and takes years longer to pay for itself than you’d hoped.
+Choosing the right solar system components is a crucial decision and can mean the difference between having a reliable system that makes a real contribution to reducing your bills and having a lemon on your roof that causes nothing but headaches.

 The good thing is that the solar industry has now been around long enough that clear market leaders have emerged and it’s not hard to find out what these leading brands are.
-These brands aren’t that much more expensive than the rubbish brands and are definitely worth the small, extra investment and will pay for themselves in a very short time frame through greater production and lower maintenance costs.
+These brands aren’t that much more expensive than the low quality brands and will pay for themselves in a very short time frame through greater production and lower maintenance costs.

 Solar Panels + Inverter + Mounting System = Solar System